LocalSqsSnsMessaging 0.6.4

 While LocalStack is relatively quick, nothing is a replacement for in-memory operations, it means you can run your tests faster, and you can run them in parallel without worrying about port conflicts.

-Don't take my word for it, here are our tests for this project at the time of writing, ran against this library and LocalStack (to verify correctness):
+Don't take our word for it, here are our tests for this project at the time of writing, ran against this library and LocalStack (to verify correctness):

 you can control time in your tests, and travel through time like it's 1985, Great Scott!